Felicia (plant): Description

 The base number of chromosomes of the earliest common ancestor of Felicia is probably nine, with most species diploid (2n=18), but some taxa in the section Felicia are tetraploid (4n=36), such as F. clavipilosa subsp. transvaalensis, F. fascicularis, and F. uliginosa.
 Divergent base chromosome numbers occur in the derived section Neodetris, with eight (2n=16) in F. amoena and F. elongata, six (2n=12) in F. minima and five (2n=10) in F. heterophylla, F. merxmuelleri and F. namaquana.

 About 60% of the species currently assigned to Felicia are shrubs, 15-60 cm high, very rarely up to 2 m, most of which belong to the sections Lignofelicia, Anhebecarpaea and Felicia.
-Hardly 20% are herbaceous perennials, which are often in the sections Dracontium and Neodetris.
+20% are herbaceous perennials, which are often in the sections Dracontium and Neodetris.
 Another 20% consists of annuals, many of which are assigned to the section Neodetris, while Longistylis is entirely made up of annual species.
-All the woody and most herbaceous species are well-branched and bear many flowerheads, while the section Dracontium is rich in species with a leaf rosette and stems topped by a single head.
+All the woody, and most herbaceous, species are well-branched and bear many flowerheads, while the section Dracontium is rich in species, with a leaf rosette and stems topped by a single head.
 Stressed specimens of annual Felicia species can sometimes have only one flower head per plant.
-Two related species in the section Neodetris growing on vertical rock faces have a pendulous habit: F. petiolata and F. flanaganii.
+Two related species in the section Neodetris, growing on vertical rock faces, have a pendulous habit: F. petiolata and F. flanaganii.

 Vegetative reproduction is rare, but rhizomes occur in F. tenella, F. wrightii, F. amoena and more or less in F. uliginosa.
 A special type of vegetative reproduction can be found in F. fascicularis that has branches, which produce roots when in contact with soil.
 Several species develop short and long shoots, the combination of which creates a particular, well-recognisable habit in many species belonging to the sections Lignofelicia and Felicia.
 All types of unbranched hairs may be found within the genus, including glandular hairs.
 Felicia has resin ducts.